perltidy/perltidy/t/snippets/README.md

 - Go up to the git root directory and run 'make test' to verify that all snippets are still working correctly

+## What to do if a test script fails

+If one of the test scripts fails it could be due to a bug which has been introduced or it could be a desirable formatting change introduced by a recent update.
+In either case just run 'make' and look at the differences.
+The script will give the names of the cases with differences.
+For example, if case 'align6.def' failed then the old expected result is 'expect/align6.def' and the new result is 'tmp/align6.def'.
+These files are the result of running perltidy on 'align6.def' with default parameters ('def.par').
+After investigating and fixing any problems with the code, run 'make' again, and if all is well run the script it writes 'RUNME.sh' to create new snippets if necessary.

 ## How to clean up a .par file

 The '.par' parameter files are just .perltidyrc files, and they can be quite